Divisibility of orders of reductions of elliptic curves: Introduction

-Writing $\p$ for a prime ideal in the ring of integers of $K$ with a corresponding residue field $k_{\p}$ of characteristic $p$, we set $\widetilde{E}_\p$ to be the reduction of $E$ modulo $\p$.
-It can be seen that $E(K)_{\tors}$ embeds in $\widetilde{E}_{\p}(k_{\p})$ for every prime $\p$ of good reduction of $E$.
+Writing $\p$ for a prime ideal in the ring of integers of $K$ with a corresponding residue field $k_{\p}$ of characteristic $p>2$, we set $\widetilde{E}_\p$ to be the reduction of $E$ modulo $\p$.
+It can be seen that $E(K)_{\tors}$ embeds in $\widetilde{E}_{\p}(k_{\p})$ for every prime $\p$ of good reduction of $E$ satisfying mild ramification conditions.
 This implies the divisibility of $|\widetilde{E}_{\p}(k_{\p})|$ by $|E(K)_{\tors}|$ for every such $\p$.
 One may pose a question on the existence of an elliptic curve over $K$ together with an integer $m\ge 2$ such that $|\widetilde{E}_{\p}(k_{\p})|$ is divisible by $m$ for all but finitely many primes $\p$, or more generally, for a set of primes $\p$ of (natural) density $1$.
 Serre, \cite{Serre1}, answers this question revealing that such elliptic curves are the ones that are $K$-isogenous to elliptic curves with nontrivial $K$-rational torsion subgroups where $m$ is the order of the torsion subgroup.
 In addition, Serre shows that if $|\widetilde{E}_{\p}(k_{\p})|\equiv a\mod m$ for a set of primes $\p$ of density $1$, then $a$ must be $0$ and $m$ must be the order of the torsion subgroup of a $K$-isogenous elliptic curve.
+Consequently, Katz noticed that one may compute the greatest common divisor, $\gcd_{\p\in S}|\widetilde{E}_{\p}(k_{\p})|$, of $|\widetilde{E}_{\p}(k_{\p})|$ where $\p$ runs over a set $S$ of primes of good reduction of $E$ of density one under mild conditions on the ramification indices of the primes, \cite{Katz}.